intel/ScalableVectorSearch/docs/howtos.rst

 Use or save the embeddings
 --------------------------
-Now that you have the embeddings as numpy arrays, you can directly pass them as inputs to pysvs functions.
+Now that you have the embeddings as numpy arrays, you can directly pass them as inputs to svs functions.
 An example call to build a search index from the embeddings is shown below.

 .. code-block:: py

-    index = pysvs.Vamana.build(parameters, embeddings, pysvs.DistanceType.L2)
+    index = svs.Vamana.build(parameters, embeddings, svs.DistanceType.L2)

-You may also save the embeddings into the commonly used vector file format ``*vecs`` with :py:func:`pysvs.write_vecs`.
+You may also save the embeddings into the commonly used vector file format ``*vecs`` with :py:func:`svs.write_vecs`.
 A description of the ``*vecs`` file format is given `here <http://corpus-texmex.irisa.fr/>`_.

 .. code-block:: py

-    pysvs.write_vecs(embeddings, out_file)
+    svs.write_vecs(embeddings, out_file)

 Other data format helper functions are described in our `I/O and Conversion Tools
 <https://intellabs.github